A statistical approach to topological entanglement: Boltzmann machine representation of high-order irreducible correlation: Introduction

-In this work, we propose a statistical approach to higher-order correlation and topological entanglement as its quantum analogue.
-We show such long-range higher-order correlation between multi-partite patches in a topologically non-trivial subsystem can be described by higher-order (quantum) mutual information $I_n$ with $n \ge 3$, with the Kitaev-Preskill and Levin-Wen constructions of TEE equivalent to $I_3$.
-By the projective sampling on $n$ qubits within a skeletal subsystem with non-trivial topology in certain basis, we show that the resultant projective samples exhibit joint distributions that feature non-trivial $I_n$, establishing the possibility to witnessing TEE by exploiting classical statistical methods.
+By the projective sampling on $n$ qubits within a skeletal subsystem with non-trivial topology in certain basis, we show that the resultant projective samples exhibit effective Gibbs joint distributions that feature non-trivial $I_n$, establishing the possibility to witness TEE by exploiting classical statistical methods.